 \subsection{Motility recovery}

-Because the broken flagellar filaments of bacteria are able to regenerate~\cite{56renault2017, 57chen2017, Paradis2017}, the hypothesis that the shear on bacteria exposed to an external flow can cut their flagella, decreasing their swimming speed, can be tested by studying the evolution of the motility of a sheared suspension.
+Because the broken flagellar filaments of bacteria can regenerate~\cite{56renault2017, 57chen2017, Paradis2017}, the hypothesis that the shear on bacteria exposed to an external flow can cut their flagella, decreasing their swimming speed, can be further explored by studying the evolution of the motility of a sheared suspension.
 Then, if indeed the flagellar filaments of bacteria were cut by their exposure to the flow, causing the drop of $\bar v$ and $\varphi$, a recovery of motility should be observed as the filaments regenerate, which could be quantified by measuring the time evolution of these parameters after being sheared.

-In accordance with the above, the time evolution of the motility parameters $\bar v$ and $\varphi$ was studied in the suspensions that were exposed to the flows with the highest mean shear rates ($\dot{\gamma} = \SI{1e5}{\per\second}$ in the experiments with constant shearing distance and $\dot{\gamma} = \SI{0.5e4}{\per\second}$ in the experiments with constant shearing time), since they corresponded to the cases with the highest loss of motility.
-For both strains, partial recovery of the fraction of active bacteria in the suspensions and of their mean swimming speed was observed, as shown in Fig.~\ref{fig: recovery mot}.
+Following the above, the time evolution of the motility parameters $\bar v$ and $\varphi$ was studied in the suspensions that were exposed to the flows with the highest mean shear rates ($\dot{\gamma} = \SI{1e5}{\per\second}$ in the experiments with constant shearing distance and $\dot{\gamma} = \SI{0.5e4}{\per\second}$ in the experiments with constant shearing time), since they corresponded to the cases with the highest loss of motility.
+For both strains, partial recovery of the fraction of active bacteria in the suspensions and their mean swimming speed was observed, as shown in Fig.~\ref{fig: recovery mot}.

 Measurements of the active fraction of these suspensions as a function of post-shearing time, $t_\text{ps}$, exhibited partial recovery, which saturated at lower values than the control (see Fig.~\ref{fig: recovery mot}(a)).
-The saturation values were consistently lower for the experiments with constant shearing times, implying that a larger number of cells had all of their flagella irreversibly damaged when the shearing was sustained for longer time.
+The saturation values were consistently lower for the experiments with constant shearing times, implying that a larger number of cells had all of their flagella irreversibly damaged when the shearing was sustained for a longer time.
 Similarly, the mean swimming speed of the sheared suspensions of both strains was recovered with post-shear time (see Fig.~\ref{fig: recovery mot}(b)).
 In this case, no saturation of the mean swimming speed was observed for the duration of the experiment (\SI{35}{\minute}).
-However, the curves seemed to converge to similar saturation values for each strain, irrespectively of the shearing conditions.
-This suggests that bacteria that retain functional flagella after the shearing would eventually recover similar levels of motility, irrespective of the shearing conditions.
+However, the curves seemed to converge to similar saturation values for each strain, irrespective of the shearing conditions.
+This suggests that bacteria that retain functional flagella after the shearing would eventually recover similar motility levels, regardless of the shearing conditions.